wso2/docs-choreo-dev/en/docs/insights/derive-insights.md

 This section explains how you can derive insights about the APIs deployed in your organization.

-## Access the Analytics Portal
+## Access the Insights Portal

-To access the Analytics Portal, access the Choreo Console at [https://console.choreo.dev/](https://console.choreo.dev/), and click **Insights** in the left navigation menu.
+To access the Insights Portal, access the Choreo Console at [https://console.choreo.dev/](https://console.choreo.dev/), and click **Insights** in the left navigation menu.

 ## Analyzing statistics

-Once you access the Analytics Portal, you can view the following information.
+Once you access the Insights Portal, you can view the following information.

 ### Overview